RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ### Reflections

 This book has taught me so much about the way our minds take shortcuts and how those can lead to making ourselves less happy or successful than we ought to be.
 It urges us to put our confidence in probability and make logical decisions.
 Perhaps most importantly, it exposes, quantitatively, how we set ourselves up for misery with unfitting lifestyles and shortchange ourselves of life satisfaction by not employing proper methods of reflection.
+Now, let's turn our attention to an interesting thought experiment from part 5: How much would a $1000 vacation be worth to you if you wouldn't remember or have any photos of it?
+Many might say that the vacation would be meaningless, worth almost nothing... but what if we reverse the scenario?
+Now, you will be entering a painful surgery where they will give you a drug at the end and you won't remember anything.
+You will be awake unless you choose to pay for an expensive anesthetic.
+All of a sudden our intuition switches and we'd be happy to fork over any amount of money.
+Paradoxically, in one case we do not provide much weight to the experiencing self and in the other, we consider it with the upmost importance.
+I now want you to recall what I found to be the most profound observation in the book--duration neglect.
+I think that somewhere in the mix between duration neglect and paradox shown above lies the answer to why the West, as a society, fails to appreciate its blessings.

 These ideas are not limited to self-improvement.
 Concepts such as the halo effect, over-weighting of improbable events, duration neglect etc. are simply tools for understanding other's thinking.
 I hope to use these tools when evaluating future books both as criticism and support.